ISISComputingGroup/ibex_developers_manual/DMA4500m-Density-Meter.md

 ## Quirks
 #### Raw data and temperature setpoint
 According to the device manual, the `getrawdata` command returns the "current raw data values".
-Judging from the device output, this is the format of the response:
+Judging from the device output, the reponse is in this format:
 ```
 {density};{temperature};{temperature setpoint};{sample id}
 ```